ShZil/network-utilities/Scanner/README.md

 [20:38] Why create two instances of the same object?
 This makes no sense given the current usage.
 Plus, fixing it looks super Pythonic, which is good.

+[20:57] BUG: `Import`ing twice crashes the software.
+Also, `Import`ing with a wrong password crashes the software too.